nanobox-io/nanobox-guides/articles/javascript/ember/from-scratch.md

 cp -a /tmp/tmp-app/* .
 ```

-#### Make App Accessible
+#### Configure Ember
-We need to allow connections from the host into the app's container.
-To do this we need modify the `.ember-cli` telling ember to listen on all available IP's at port 8080:
+To allow connections from the host machine into the app's container modify the `.ember-cli` telling ember to listen on all available IP's at port 8080:

 ```javascript
 {